keboola/connection-docs/components/data-apps/lock-streamlit-version/index.md

 Locking package versions is essential for:

-- **Stability and compatibility:** Prevent disruptions and ensure your app works seamlessly by avoiding issues with unexpected updates or incompatible package versions.
+- **Stability and compatibility:** Avoid disruptions and ensure seamless app functionality by preventing issues with unexpected updates or incompatible package versions.
 - **Reproducibility:** Guarantee consistent app behavior across development, testing, and production environments.
-- **Ease of Debugging:** Simplify troubleshooting and streamline future updates by maintaining a predictable environment.
+- **Ease of debugging:** Simplify troubleshooting and streamline future updates by maintaining a predictable environment.

+Follow this [tutorial](https://packaging.python.org/en/latest/tutorials/packaging-projects/) to package a simple Python project, set up the required files and structure, build the package, and upload it to the Python Package Index.
+For information on installing dependencies, refer to the [Streamlit documentation](https://docs.streamlit.io/knowledge-base/dependencies).

 ## How to Lock Package Versions
 To ensure your Streamlit app runs reliably in Keboola, follow these steps to lock package versions: